oroinc/documentation/user_guide/outlook_sync.rst

   "First Name","First Name",""
   "Middle Name","Middle Name",""
-  "Last Name","Last Name","If no Last Name is defined in the Outlook record, the First Name value will be used for the both first name and last name valued in OroCRM" "Name Suffix","Name Suffix","" "Description","Notes",""
+  "Last Name","Last Name","If no *Last Name* is defined in the Outlook record, the *First Name* value will be used for the both first name and last name in OroCRM"
+  "Name Suffix","Name Suffix",""
+  "Description","Notes",""
   "Email","Email","Any number of Emails may be mapped"